 Bottom Line: JPEGmini has meant I don’t need to order any costly new USB thumb drives.
 I can now provide the exact same quality of photo, at over half the file size.

 No matter what computer set up you’re running, if your hard drive has more space, it will run faster and more efficiently.
-This is especially apparent on devices with limited hard drive space, such as laptops, and again, the excellent Macbook Air.
+This is especially apparent on devices with limited solid state hard drive space, such as laptops.

-If you have folders containing large amounts of JPG images on your desktop (waiting to ftp to clients etc), reducing the file sizes here will result in faster boot times and computer operation, particularly on older devices.
+If you have folders containing large amounts of JPG images on your desktop (waiting to upload to client galleries etc), reducing the file sizes here will result in faster boot times and computer operation, particularly on older devices.

 Bottom Line: JPEGmini has sped up my laptop by increasing my available hard disk space.